Dundee is an excellent place to study medicine, both for the high quality of the teaching programme and for the facilities available

 |Overseas students (non-EU)||£21,300 per year of study for Levels 1 and 2, then £32,000 per year for each of the remaining three years. £18,600 for the Pre-Medical year.

 The Scottish Government has introduced a mandatory new national levy for overseas medical students for each year of study to cover the costs of NHS clinical teaching.
-In 2016/17 this additional cost was £3,000 the figure for 2017/18 has not yet been confirmed.
+This means that in September 2017 and each subsequent year of study, you will be required to pay an annual sum of £10,000; this will be a cost you in addition to, and separate, from your University tuition fees.
+The ongoing levy for students entering in 2016 has not yet been confirmed.
+However, the University has been advised that the maximum annual figure is £10,000.
 Find out more about the ACT levy.

 Scottish and EU students can apply to the Students Award Agency for Scotland (SAAS) to have tuition fees paid by the Scottish Government.